learn-co-curriculum/css-column-structure-using-floats/README.md

 A quick google search for CSS Clearfix returns many results.
 The one above is one such recipe.
 What's all that about though?
 Well, let's discuss what is happening here line by line.

+On line one of the HTML we added a class of clearfix to the collapsing parent element.
+Then in the CSS on line 9, we create the selector for that class `clearfix:after`.
+The `:after` part takes us to after all the children `.column` inside of `#wood`.
+Then after all these children it will create some `content:` on line 10.
+Here we insert the text content `"."` after all the column children.
+Weird huh?
+Keep with me it will strat to make more sense as we go further.
+On line 11 we tell that content to `display: block` which allows it to take up all the horizontal space, then on line 12 we tell it to `clear: both` allowing the content to clear past the heihght of all the floating columns above it.
+This is what gives the parent `#wood` a reference for how tall to be.
+Great, but we do not want to see a little `.` period symbol below all our floating columns.
+So we set it to `visibility: hidden` on line 13, and then `height: 0` and `line-height: 0` on lines 14 and 15.

+When all is said an done we can now aply this class of `clearfix` to any element that is collapsing do to having floating children within it.
+See the code example on clearfixes provided in the resource links at the bottom of this lesson.

 ### Centering